jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: At the height of its power in 400 BC, the Greek city of Sparta had 25,000 citizens and 500,000 slaves.
+⚡<!-- FUNFACT --> Fun fact: You were born with 300 bones, but by the time you are an adult you will only have 206.

 </div>